Avaiga/taipy-doc/docs/manuals/userman/task-orchestration/scenario-config.md

 configurations can be added to the scenario configuration using the `Config.configure_scenario()^` method.

-For more details, see the [Data node scopes](../what-if-analysis/multiple-scenarios.md) page.
+For more examples, see the [Multiple scenarios](../what-if-analysis/multiple-scenarios.md) page.

 # Frequency for cycle management